Tipraland: Background

 The formation of "Tipraland", a state within the Tripura Tribal Areas, under articles 2 and 3 of the Indian Constitution is demanded by a political party called the Indigenous People's Front of Tripura (IPFT) as one of their political agenda.
 Another registered regional political party Tipraland State Party (TSP) also demanding the same demand of Tipraland.
-The Kingdom of Tripura is a former country which was ruled by 184 Tripuri/Tipra kings.
+The Kingdom of Tripura is a former kingdom which was ruled by 184 Tripuri/Tipra kings.
 The first king of the Manikya Dynasty of Tripura was Maha Manikya, who ruled the kingdom in the early 15th century.
 The earlier kings are partly mythological and partly legendary or semi-legendary.
 The second last king was Maharaja Bir Bikram Kishore Debbarman Manikya Bahadur.
 After his death in 1947, Tipra kingdom joined India as a C-Model State on 15 October 1949 under the name Tripura, and later achieved statehood on 21 January 1972.
 On 18 January 1982 the Tripura Tribal Areas Autonomous District Council was established.